hegdeadithyak/PaperReplica/README.md

 - Original ADAM Paper: D. P. Kingma and J. Ba, ["ADAM: A Method for Stochastic Optimization"](https://arxiv.org/abs/1412.6980)
 - Original RNN based Encoder-Decoder [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078)
+- Origiinal Attention is All you Need ["Attention is All you Neeed"](https://arxiv.org/pdf/1706.03762)

 ## License